MrCroxx/RunKV/README.md

 **TOY ONLY!**

-RunKV is an experimental key-value storage engine for OLTP workload based on S3 and cloud disk.
+RunKV is an experimental key-value storage engine for OLTP workload based on S3 and EBS.
 The goal is to reduce storage costs while the performace fallback is tolerable.

 *This is my master graduation project.
 Better gonna run, or I must run.*